martinp23/wfh-comp-resources/index.md

 Use this opportunity to get up to date with the literature.
 Here are a few ways to do this:

 - You can use [Kopernio](https://kopernio.com) to access many papers available through your institution library from home.
-UNSW students, see the [library website](https://www.library.unsw.edu.au/study/access-to-online-resources) for more options.
+UNSW students, see UNSW-specific section above for more info.
 - Follow RSS feeds of top journals using a cloud feed reader like [feedly](https://feedly.com/).
 Suggested journals include [Nature Chem](https://www.nature.com/nchem/), [JACS](https://pubs.acs.org/journal/jacsat), [Angew Chem](https://onlinelibrary.wiley.com/journal/15213757), [Chem Sci](https://pubs.rsc.org/en/Journals/JournalIssues/SC#!recentarticles&adv)
 - Do keyword searches for useful reviews and articles on [web of science](https://webofknowledge.com) and [google scholar](https://scholar.google.com/)
 - Set up Google Scholar alerts for keywords (or people) relevant to your project